isotope-project/ssa-densem/reviewer-log.md

   theory (sometimes people write $id_{A}$, for instance); similarly for `;` for composition rather than `circ`, so a brief recap of what category theory notation you adopt would be welcome here too.

+  We added some more citations, reworded this section somewhat, and began the section with a recap and a primer on notation.

 - Section 6.3: This TSO weak memory model is a *lot* of added complexity on top of an already *very* technical and dense paper.
 I'm not sure that it is